 Enables profiling time intervals in the Function Profiler window.
 Note that this command is only available if the C-SPY driver supports PC Sampling.
+For more information, see Selecting a time interval for profiling information, page 291.

 C-RUN runtime error checking